I am writing with my weekly District Update.

 The Pandemic Response

-In May we passed a bill allocating $225 million in grant programs for small businesses impacted by COVID-19.
+I am pleased to share that the state budget allocated $225 million in grant programs for small businesses impacted by COVID-19.
 The money originated from the federal CARES Act and will be distributed by the Department of Community and Economic Development (DCED) to Community Development Financial Institutions (CDFIs), which will then administer the funding in the form of grants.

 Round of Applause

 This week’s round of applause goes to our 2020 high school graduates.
 I know that many schools are beginning their virtual graduation ceremonies this week to honor the class of 2020.
 I would like to congratulate each and every graduate.
 You have accomplished so much throughout your high school careers.
 And while I know these last three months have been hard, you should be proud of what you have accomplished.
 You are entering an exciting chapter in your lives and I have no doubt that your future will be bright despite our current challenges.
 Once again, congratulations!

 Do you know of a business or individual who is going above and beyond during these unprecedented times to help others?
 Email email@example.com for a chance to be featured in our District Update or on our social media pages.

 Please visit the district newsroom to view additional stories, videos, and photos from across the district and the commonwealth.

 You can also follow me on Facebook, Twitter, and Instagram for more regular updates.

 All offices are temporarily closed to visitors due to COVID-19.